 - Check any insurance policy carefully as some illnesses may not be covered.
 Good travel insurance can be expensive so check out prices with various companies - but always go for the cover you really need rather than the cheapest deal.

 - Check if any disability aids or equipment are covered under your policy.

-- When booking make sure each company you use or book with is aware that you have Parkinson’s and any special requirements, such as needing a ground floor room, a room near to a lift or a specially adapted bathroom.
+- When booking, make sure each company you use or book with is aware that you have Parkinson’s, so that you can arrange special requirements for you, such as a groundfloor room, a room near to a lift or a specially adapted bathroom.

-- Make sure you have written confirmation of any specific facilities or accommodation booked.
+- Make sure you have written confirmation of any specific facilities or accommodation you have booked.

-- Check dining facilities if meals are included, for example if you will be served buffet meals which require you to carry a tray.
+- Check dining facilities to see if meals are included; for example, if you will be served buffet meals that require you to carry a tray.

 Special services may only be available when booked in advance so don’t leave it to the last minute to ask for assistance.
 Unfortunately, some airlines restrict the number of people with disabilities that can be carried on one plane, so it is best to book early.